 In 2014 he produced and recorded ‘ecomusica vol.3’ adding to his already popular Ecomusica collection and gaining an even wider audience.

-His music can be heard on your favorite streaming portals including Pandora, Spotify, Apple Music, Youtube and others.
+His music can be heard on all major streaming portals including Pandora, Spotify, Apple Music, Youtube and others.

-In 2015 Raul took a short break from chill music and tapped into his heavy roots once more to write, perform and produce the project Muro Sigma which quickly became a favorite among hard rock fans.
+In 2015 Raul took a short break from chill music and tapped into his heavy roots once more to write, perform and produce the project Muro Sigma which quickly became a favorite among hard rock fans in the Miami area.

 Currently Raul is producing a reggae project featuring Grammy-Nominated artist Elsten Torres, which features a reggae cover of the Tears for Fears hit single 'Shout'.